amineaith3/Eclipses_project/README.md

 The project's importance lies in enhancing scientific literacy, sparking curiosity about astronomy, and promoting a deeper understanding of natural astronomical events.

+# Usage :
+Please note that for a better quiz experience, you will need to have the video shared next, in the same path as the Python files.
+Thanks !

 # The link for the video :